AVATAR2222/FoxNews/README.md

 # News
- Andriod App build by retrofit & room
+ A online app for read News everytime, build by retrofit & room